 Earlier this month, Nick wanted to visit the Arnold Arboretum before it was too late.
 I piled on three layers and pulled on my tall walking boots for comfort and warmth.
 Sandy had taken down most of the leaves, paving a crispy, golden path through the trees to stroll on.

-In my frustrating search for narrow-calved boots, I never considered an over-the-knee (OTK) style until my friend Wendy spoke so highly of her Stuart Weitzmans.
+In my frustrating search for narrow-calved boots, I never considered an over-the-knee (OTK) style until my friend Wendy spoke so highly of her Stuart Weitzmans 50/50s.
 We are nearly the same size, so I really value her recommendations.
 OTK boots usually have a risque connotation, but the flat style makes these more classic.
 The calves are nice and slim, and the foot is narrow and sleek.
-The ones I am wearing are the "Mainline" low-wedges from last year, bought for around 35% off at an end-of-season sale.
-I don't see them available for women this year, but Stuart Weitzman's signature 50/50 boots are extremely similar with a different toe shape and no wedge.
+The ones I am wearing are the "Mainline" low-wedges from last year.
+I don't see them available for women this year, but Stuart Weitzman's signature 50/50 boots are extremely similar with no wedge.

 I absolutely love these boots, and thus was excited to see a little girls version for a fraction of the womens' price (albeit not real leather).
 The sizing went up to girls 5, which can probably fit a womens 6 to 6.5.
 I've worn my adult ones so much commuting to work and on the weekends that I entertained the thought of a "backup" pair.
 I tend to scuff up the front of my leather shoes quickly, thus wouldn't mind a non-leather duplicate for beating around.
 The final push to try was the positive reviews - not by little girls...but by grown women claiming these were great petite-friendly boots.